AntoniiViter/Customer-Support-Service/README.md

 ### 4. Access the Application

-Once the containers are up and running, navigating to the initial endpoint `/` of the application at `http://localhost:8080` will result in an expected 404 error since it is not set up.
+Once the containers are up and running, navigating to the initial endpoint `/` of the application at `http://localhost:8080` will prompt you to authenticate.
+You can log in as an admin user by entering `admin@example.com` as the username and `password` as the password.
+After successful authentication, navigating to the root endpoint will result in a 404 error since it is not set up.
 To discover the available endpoints and understand their functionality, you can review the controller classes in the project's source code.

-If you want to try out the support chatbot, which is customized for FAQs of an initially set up corporation called "admin" you can send a message to it by navigating to:
+If you want to try out the support chatbot, which is customized for FAQs of an initially set up corporation called "admin" (a.k. admin user) you can send a message to it by navigating to:

 ```
 http://localhost:8080/admin/support?message=your%20message
 ```

 Replace `your%20message` with the text you want to send to the chatbot.
-This URL allows you to interact with the GPT-powered chatbot through the application's support interface.
+This URL allows you to interact with the GPT-powered chatbot through the application's support interface even without authentication.

 This setup enables you to quickly start and test the backend functionality of the application without manual configuration.